datacamp/rexplorables/README.md

 ## Authoring

-### NonCodingExercise
+### ExplorableExercise

-__NonCoding__ exercises are one of the newest types of exercises in our courses.
+__Explorable__ exercises are one of the newest types of exercises in our courses.
 In this type of exercise, learners interact with a web app and complete a given task.
 For example, this exercise type can be used to ask learners to view a scatterplot, and use a slider to guess the correlation coefficient.
 This exercise type can support arbitrary types of user interactions, and hence is extremely flexible.

-Let us go through the steps required to author a shiny-app that can be used in a NonCodingExercise.
+Let us go through the steps required to author a shiny-app that can be used in a ExplorableExercise.
 For the sake of simplicity, we will build a shiny-app that requires users to respond to a question by typing their answer into a text box.

 #### Step 1: Write Shiny App